Skin Cancer

 Mohs Micrographic Surgery

-This is different than traditional external beam radiation therapy.
-With brachytherapy, the dose-curves are steep.
-This means that the radiation field is kept very tight and small.
-Cure rates are not as high as Mohs surgery, but approach 95-97% without surgery.
+Brachytherapy is different from traditional external beam radiation therapy.
+With brachytherapy, the dose-curves are steep, which means that the radiation field is kept very tight and small.
+Cure rates are not as high as Mohs surgery but approach 95-97% without surgery.
 Esteya is a patient-friendly, electronic brachytherapy solution for treating skin cancer.
 Specifically designed for non-melanoma skin cancer treatments, Esteya provides a non-surgical treatment that destroys cancer cells while sparing healthy surrounding tissue.
 There’s minimal or no recovery period — which means there will be negligible impact on your daily activities.

 Photodynamic Therapy